University of West Georgia

 UWG’s Center for Teaching and Learning actively encourages and supports faculty to enhance student success in their courses and beyond.
 By helping faculty to implement high-impact practices and active learning strategies, the CTL helps ensure that all students can engage in deep and meaningful learning.

-With approximately 90 FYS sections in Fall 2019, UWG’s first-year seminars involve a dynamic collaboration between faculty and professional staff from the Student Affairs and Enrollment Management Division.
+With approximately 70 FYS sections in Spring 2020, UWG’s first-year seminars involve a dynamic collaboration between faculty and professional staff from the Student Affairs and Enrollment Management Division.
 The seminars each have a unique academic focus, but the broader goals of the seminar are consistent across each section:

 - Introduce first-year students to the importance of lifelong, active learning and the value of intellectual inquiry.